ibm-cloud-docs/appid/tutorial-kubernetes-auth.md

   * Custom domain:

     A URL that is registered with a custom domain might look like: `http://mydomain.net/myapp2path/appid_callback`.
 If the apps that you want Ingress to expose are in different namespaces in one cluster, you can use a wildcard, such as `https://custom_domain.net/*` to specify all of the apps in the cluster at once.
+This can be helpful during development, but should be used with caution in production.

   * Ingress subdomain: